Desolation (2017) | Film Review | Discussion, Recommendations & Spoilers

-Desolation is a 2017 horror/thriller film directed by Sam Patton and stars Toby Nichols, Jaimi Paige, and Alyshia Ochse.
-This film is currently playing on Netflix Instant.
+Desolation is a 2017 horror-thriller film directed by Sam Patton and stars Toby Nichols, Jaimi Paige and Alyshia Ochse.

 The film follows a woman named Abby, who is hiking in the woods with her son, Sam and her best friend, Jen.
 Abby recently lost her husband to cancer, and decided to scatter her husband's ashes at the top of a mountain, which was one of his favorite places to go.